-The following Restructuring & Insolvency guidance note Produced in partnership with Sri Carmichael and Sarah Clarke of Hardwicke provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency guidance note Produced in partnership with Sarah Clarke of Hardwicke Chambers and Sri Carmichael of Hardwicke Chambers provides comprehensive and up to date legal information covering:

 This Practice Note deals with appeals against orders made in directors’ disqualification proceedings in England and Wales.